mkuthan/mkuthan.github.io/_posts/2022-07-07-gcp-api-usage.md

 We know that our Spark jobs read data from [BigQuery](https://cloud.google.com/bigquery) using [Storage Read API](https://cloud.google.com/bigquery/docs/reference/storage), make some transformations and save the results to [Cloud Storage](https://cloud.google.com/storage).

-If the job is not able to read data at full speed, the CPU utilization will be low.
+If the job isn't able to read data at full speed, the CPU utilization will be low.
 It could be a Storage Read API issue or some network issue between Dataproc cluster and BigQuery.

 Fortunately, almost every Google Cloud Platform API provides the following [metrics](https://cloud.google.com/apis/docs/monitoring):